One dimensional weighted Ricci curvature and displacement convexity of entropies: Introduction

-It is well-known that lower $N$-weighted Ricci curvature bounds can be characterized by convexities of entropies on the Wasserstein space via optimal transport theory.
-Let us consider a curvature condition
+It is well-known that lower bounds on the $N$-weighted Ricci curvature can be characterized by convexities of entropies on the Wasserstein space via optimal transport theory.
+We consider a curvature condition